Brightdoro304/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 Result: A more detailed, focused explanation that hones in on the specific relationship between the moon's gravity and tidal movements.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt:
+"Draw a picture of a tree."

+Improved Prompt:
+"Draw a tall oak tree in autumn with orange and yellow leaves falling from its branches.
+Include a small patch of grass and a blue sky with a few clouds in the background."

+Explanation:
+The vague prompt is too general, leaving the artist unsure about details like the tree's type, season, setting, or even the background.
+This lack of information could lead to a result that doesn't match the requester's vision.

+The improved prompt is clear, specific, and concise because it provides:

+The type of tree (oak)
+The season (autumn)
+A description of the leaves (orange and yellow, falling) Some environmental context (small patch of grass, blue sky, few clouds) These details give the artist or tool a precise image to work from, reducing ambiguity and increasing the likelihood of meeting the requester's expectations.